 Polyester is ever so slightly less durable than nylon but often creates a slightly lighter weight tarp.
 Polyester fabrics are also coated with silicone for most waterproof backpacking tarps and can come in many “weights”.

-Cuben Fiber is a material which crossed into the backpacking world from high-class racing sailboats.
-Created from a laminate of tough, durable fibers sandwiched between two layers of plastic, cuben fiber is heat sealed for a perfect waterproof fabric.
+Cuben Fiber (dyneema composite) is a material that crossed into the backpacking world from high-class racing sailboats.
+Created from a laminate of tough, durable fibers sandwiched between two layers of plastic, cuben fiber is heat-sealed for a perfect waterproof fabric.
 Unlike traditional fabrics, cuben is much harder to work with, more expensive, and sports several odd quirks that make it an unusual choice of fabric.
 On the plus side, however, is the fact that it is substantially lighter than any other backpacking tarp materials available today.

 This is the process by which manufacturers or users seal water out of the seams of the tarp.
-Seam sealing on lightweight backpacking tarps is often done by the end user (you).
-Some makers offer options which allow you to have the tarp seam sealed when you order, others do not.
+Seam sealing on lightweight backpacking tarps is often done by the end-user (you).
+Some makers offer options that allow you to have the tarp seam-sealed when you order, others do not.
 If this option is available, make sure to use it.
 Manufacturers are usually much better at seam sealing since they make dozens of tarps a week.

 If you fail to seam seal your tarp, you’re going to find yourself cold, wet, and angry very quickly.
 Tarps usually feature a center ridge which, if left unsealed, will leak at the first sign of rain.
 Water makes its way through the hundreds of tiny holes punctured into the fabric by the sewing machine and then ends up in your sleeping bag!

 To seam seal a tarp yourself, watch the video on how to effectively seam seal.
 Then, get a tube of McNett silicone seam sealer and get to work!